-If you find yourself sopping armpit sweat through your T-shirts or breaking a sweat instantly at yoga class no matter how “hot” it actually is, you’ve probably wondered if you simply sweat more than usual or if you have a health condition known as hyperhidrosis.
+Ever find yourself sopping with armpit sweat through your T-shirts, or breaking a sweat instantly at yoga class no matter how “hot” it actually is?
+You’ve probably wondered if you simply sweat more than usual or if you have a health condition known as hyperhidrosis.

 The main difference between having hyperhidrosis and sweating easily and heavily is that having hyperhidrosis causes your body to sweat for no reason, according to the Cleveland Clinic.